MangiM/MangiM/README.md

-- 👋 Hi, I’m @MangiM
+- 👋 Hi, I’m Mangi
 - 👀 I’m interested in Blockchain and AI
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, Supabase, and Next JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...